 Fragmented incident registers

-Different incident logs for each framework.
-DORA in one system, GDPR breaches in another, NIS2 in a spreadsheet.
+A different incident log for every framework.
+GDPR breaches in one system, NIS2 notifications in another, DORA incidents in a spreadsheet.
 No single source of truth when regulators come knocking.

-Different incident logs for each framework.
-DORA in one system, GDPR breaches in another, NIS2 in a spreadsheet.
+A different incident log for every framework.
+GDPR breaches in one system, NIS2 notifications in another, DORA incidents in a spreadsheet.
 No single source of truth when regulators come knocking.

-Guessing whether an incident qualifies as "major" under DORA, "significant" under NIS2, or a "breach" under GDPR.
+Guessing whether an incident qualifies as a "breach" under GDPR, "significant" under NIS2, or "major" under DORA.
 Wrong classification means wrong response and missed deadlines.

-4 hours?
 24 hours?
 72 hours?
+4 hours?
 It depends on the framework, the severity, and the classification.
-Miss a DORA or GDPR deadline and the penalty is real.
+Miss a notification deadline under any regulator and the penalty is real.

-Every ICT incident in one place.
+Every incident in one place.
 Eight incident types, four severity levels, multi-framework classification, and clear ownership assignment.
 Log an incident once and track it through detection, classification, response, and resolution.
 Full audit trail on every action.
-Meets DORA Article 17 requirements for incident management processes at financial entities.
+Maps to the incident-management process requirements of whichever frameworks apply to you, from GDPR and NIS2 to DORA Article 17.

 One incident, classified against every applicable framework simultaneously.
-Enter the incident details once and the engine applies DORA thresholds (major or significant per ESA criteria), NIS2 criteria (significant incident), GDPR rules (personal data breach under Article 33), and AI Act checks (serious incident under Article 62).
+Enter the incident details once and the engine applies GDPR rules (personal data breach under Article 33), NIS2 criteria (significant incident), DORA thresholds (major or significant per ESA criteria), and AI Act checks (serious incident under Article 62).
 No more guessing which framework applies or whether your incident crosses a regulatory threshold.

 Visual timeline showing every regulatory deadline from the moment an incident is logged.
+GDPR: 72-hour DPA notification.
+NIS2: 24-hour early warning, 72-hour full notification, one-month final report.
 DORA: 4-hour initial notification, 24-hour intermediate report, 72-hour detailed report, one-month final report.
-NIS2: 24-hour early warning, 72-hour full notification, one-month final report.
-GDPR: 72-hour DPA notification.
-Countdown timers, colour-coded status badges, and automated alerts before each deadline.
+Countdown timers, colour-coded status badges, and automated alerts before each deadline, whichever regulators apply to you.

 After resolution, document the root cause analysis, corrective actions, and lessons learned.
 Track remediation tasks with owners and deadlines.
 Link corrective actions back to your risk register and control library so incidents drive actual improvements in your security posture.
-Required by DORA Article 17 for major incident final reports.
+Supports the final-report and lessons-learned obligations across frameworks, including DORA Article 17 for major incidents.

 Upload supporting evidence, screenshots, log files, forensic reports, and communication records directly to the incident record.
 AES-256-GCM encrypted at rest with per-tenant keys.
 Full audit trail showing who uploaded what and when.
 Everything auditors and competent authorities need in one place.